What does it mean to bed-in your brakes?

 I’m sure most of you are familiar with this process, but if not: when you buy a set of brake pads, especially higher performance pads, they will come with instructions on or in the box on their specific bed-in procedures.
 This is a process to “mate” your pads to your rotors with gradually increased heat cycles to create a thin, even film of brake pad material on the surface of your rotor.
 Let’s get into some detail here:

-Abrasive friction: As the pads are pressed against the spinning rotors, the crystaline structure of the pad and even the cast iron of the disc break down, transferring kinetic energy into heat, slowing you down.
+Abrasive friction: As the pads are pressed against the spinning rotors, the crystalline structure of the pad and even the cast iron of the disc break down, transferring kinetic energy into heat, slowing you down.

 Adherent friction: The material of the pad breaks apart and reforms, bonding to the surface of the rotor.
 This process saps energy away from the turning of the disc, spending it to create that bond, as well as create heat.
 This is the method of friction that is used to bed your pads to the rotor.

 All modern brake pads use both types of friction, just to varying degrees depending on the application.
-Semi-metallic pads work through primarily abrasive friction, and therefore are tougher on rotors and create more dust in a trade-off that results in the ability to operate effectively at temperatures.
-Organic and ceramic pads primarily use aderhent friction, the trade-off being that they’re easier on rotors, have better cold performance, and are quieter at the cost of high temperature performance.
+Semi-metallic pads work through primarily abrasive friction, and therefore are tougher on rotors and create more dust in a trade-off that results in the ability to operate effectively at high temperatures.
+Organic and ceramic pads primarily use adherent friction, the trade-off being that they’re easier on rotors, have better cold performance, and are quieter at the cost of high temperature performance.

-Now that we have this established, how does this pertain to the brake judder you’re feeling in your brakes?
+How does this pertain to the brake judder you’re feeling in your brakes?

 Well if your rotors have not been bedded in properly, or they were overworked and lost that bedding, then you can have uneven pad deposits on the surface of the rotor.
-At first, this just means uneven drip across the surface, causing the pads to grip, then slip, then grip, then slip, etc, and that’s the judder you’re feeling as you brake.
+At first, this just means uneven grip across the surface, causing the pads to grip, then slip, then grip, then slip, etc., and that’s the judder you’re feeling as you brake.
 At the extremes, if this is not corrected, this can result in uneven rotor wear, and a “warped” rotor.

 What about new brakes squealing?